shanky1409/calculator-behaviour/addition.md

   Then I see the "added number with precision upto 2 digits" as the result

-## Scenario: Addition of two fraction number

-  Given the calculator is turned on

-  When I type in "decimal/fraction number"
-  And I press "plus"
-  And I type in "decimal/fraction number"
-  And I press "equals"

-  Then I see the "added number with precision upto 2 digits" as the result

 ## Scenario: Addition of positive and negative number

   Given the calculator is turned on